Should Seniors Get AARP’s Auto Insurance?

 You’ve heard of AARP and its auto insurance program, but is the time right for you to try it out?

-AARP stands for American Association of Retired Persons.
+AARP stands for the American Association of Retired Persons.
 It’s essentially a membership club that’s geared towards the elderly.
 In many ways, it’s similar to groups like the VA, or even programs such as rewards credit cards.

 There are many resources that discuss the full range of benefits offered by AARP, but this article will focus more on the auto insurance program.